-I am inspired by nature, architecture, the movement of the metal and love stories.
+I am inspired by nature, architecture, ancient cultures and love stories.
 Although I was self-taught at the beginning, I continued my journey by attending the Revere Academy of Jewelry Arts in San Francisco in 2009.
 Every day is a new learning opportunity the will allow me to make the perfect piece for you.

-To commission a piece, please check out our Commissions page for more info.
+To commission a piece or for jewelry redesign, please check out our Commissions page for more info.

 Shop our pieces here